Bear Bile What Is It Used For

 Q: Is bear bile illegal?

 A: The legality of bear bile varies by country.
 Some countries have banned bear farming and the trade of bear bile, while others have regulations in place.
-However, illegal bear farms continue to operate in some regions.
+Even so, illegal bear farms continue to operate in some regions.

 Q: How can I avoid contributing to the bear bile industry?